Easy | Servings: 4 | Ready In: 25 minutes | Yield: 6 cups

 Separately, rinse the green parts of the leek and the woody ends of the asparagus.
 Place the green leeks and woody asparagus pieces in cheesecloth or a reusable soup bag.
 Add the bag to the pot, along with the vegetable stock and 1 cup of water.

 Cover and bring to a boil.
 Reduce the heat and simmer 10-15 minutes, just until the potatoes are tender.
+Add the peas and cook 1 more minute.

 Remove the soup bag (or cheesecloth) from the soup.
-Place the cooked leek potato mixture into a blender, along with the peas, salt, and pepper.
+Place the cooked leek potato mixture into a blender, along with the salt, and pepper.
 Puree until smooth.

 Add warm water, as needed, to reach a smooth, pourable consistency.
 Taste to adjust seasoning.